 All of this cat news is not to be taken that Maya has not been the subject of any medical concerns.
 On the contrary, we had an appointment with the Infectious Disease doctor at CCMC, who was unable to give us any answer for Maya's repeated sinus infections that only respond to Levaquin and was only able to point us to Yale or Boston for an Immunologist (which we actually thought he was going into the appointment, go figure) and give us standing prescriptions for Azithromycin and Levaquin and tell us to use them as needed when new infections arose, but only until symptoms were contained, not for a full period as the doctrine is drilled into our heads regarding antibiotics.

 So after both an internet request and a follow-up voice mail request we were contacted by the Hematology department at Boston Children's Hospital and were told that we needed to get medical referrals from our Pediatrician for both their Hematology and their Immunology/Allergy departments, as her possible issue(s) span both disciplines.
-We were also told to gather every lab, record, study and note from every doctor who
+We were also told to gather every lab, record, study and note from every doctor who had ever looked at her and send them to Boston prior to any appointment that will be set up.
+Good thing we have most of that work already done and just need to update some scanned PDF files of recent notes and labs to get the CD's up to date and send them up soon.

 Now for the day-to-day news.
 Brianna has had a great summer at Brodie Camp and is becoming a very confident swimmer.
 She is very darkly tanned despite our daily application of 50 SPF sunblock prior to her 5 and 1/2 hour camp day, but is very fit looking and feeling due to her daily activity level.
 I dread the switch back to school when her activity level will be only a fraction of what camp provided!
 She also has made new friends and cemented current friendships and should have no social problems starting first grade in a few weeks.